ArcadeAI/arcade-mcp/docker/README.md

 ## Adding Authentication Providers

 Arcade AI supports various authentication providers.
-To add an auth provider, follow these steps:
+To configure an auth provider, follow these steps:

 ### 1. Enable the Auth Provider in the Configuration